john-cd/rust_howto/bk/drafts/other/scripting/index.md

 Scripting involves writing small programs, often in high-level, interpreted languages, to automate tasks, manipulate data, or control software workflows.
 It is widely used for system administration, task automation, web development, and integrating various software components efficiently.

-Crates like `rhai` enable embedding scripting capabilities into Rust applications, allowing efficient automation and customization while leveraging Rust's strong type system and concurrency features.
+Crates like [`rhai`][c-rhai]⮳{{hi:rhai}} enable embedding scripting capabilities into Rust applications, allowing efficient automation and customization while leveraging Rust's strong type system and concurrency features.

 ## Common Use Cases for Scripting